Exhibitors: DECO BOKO Physical

 Our skilled team ensures that your purchases are expertly packaged and shipped using the most cost-effective methods available.

-Kanno Orimoto
+Kanno Orimono

 Kanno Orimono is a tenugui (Japanese hand towels) and towel manufacturer based in Osaka since 1898.